Mirror (1975 film)

-Mirror (Зеркало) is a 1975 Russian drama film directed by Andrei Tarkovsky.
-It is loosely autobiographical, unconventionally structured, and incorporates poems composed and read by the director's father, Arseny Tarkovsky.
-The film features Margarita Terekhova, Ignat Daniltsev, Alla Demidova, Anatoly Solonitsyn, Tarkovsky's wife Larisa Tarkovskaya and his mother Maria Vishnyakova.
-Innokenty Smoktunovsky provides voiceover and Eduard Artemyev the incidental music and sound effects.
+Mirror (Зеркало) is a 1975 Soviet avant-garde drama film directed by Andrei Tarkovsky and written by Tarkovsky and Aleksandr Misharin.
+The film features Margarita Terekhova, Ignat Daniltsev, Alla Demidova, Anatoly Solonitsyn, Tarkovsky's wife Larisa Tarkovskaya, and his mother Maria Vishnyakova.
+Innokenty Smoktunovsky contributed voiceover dialogue and Eduard Artemyev composed incidental music and sound effects.

-Mirror is structured in the form of a nonlinear narrative, with its main concept dating back to 1964 and undergoing multiple scripted versions by Tarkovsky and Aleksandr Misharin.
-It unfolds around memories recalled by a dying poet of key moments in his life and in Soviet culture.
-The film combines contemporary scenes with childhood memories, dreams, and newsreel footage.
+Mirror portrays a dying poet pondering his memories.
+It is loosely autobiographical, unconventionally structured, and draws on a wide variety of source material, including newsreel footage of major moments in Soviet history and the poetry of the director's father, Arseny Tarkovsky.
 Its cinematography slips between color, black-and-white, and sepia.
+Its nonlinear narrative has delighted and frustrated critics and audiences for decades.
 The film's loose flow of oneiric images has been compared with the stream of consciousness technique associated with modernist literature.

-Mirror initially polarized critics and audiences, with many finding its narrative incomprehensible.
+Mirror initially polarized critics, audiences, and the Soviet film establishment.
+Tarkovsky devised the original concept in 1964, but the Soviet government did not approve funding for the film until 1973 and limited the film's release amid accusations of “cinephilic elitism”.
+Many viewers found its narrative incomprehensible, although Tarkovsky noted that many non-film critics understood the film.
 Since its release, it has been reappraised as one of the greatest films of all time, as well as Tarkovsky's magnum opus.
-It has especially found favor with many Russians, for whom it remains their most beloved of Tarkovsky's works.
+It is especially popular with Russians, for many of whom it is the most beloved of Tarkovsky's works.